 Tranquil Quarr Abbey at Fishbourne is home to Benedictine monks who welcome visitors to their extensive grounds, farm shop, tearoom and art gallery.
 Visit the church, wander around the grounds and experience the peaceful atmosphere as you explore this magnificent abbey.

 Book a riding lesson or join and hack at the Island Riding Centre.
-Their indoor arena means all-weather equine fun, even when it’s chucking it down outside.
-There’s also a café serving barista coffee and a children’s play area for the little ones to enjoy.
+Their indoor arena means all-weather equine fun, and a cafe onsite will provide the perfect refreshments for your visit.

 If you can’t beat the rain, get properly wet at The Heights, Medina Leisure Centre, Waterside Pool or West Wight Sports Centre with a relaxing dip or fun splash session.

 Set a new lap record at the Island’s all weather karting track at Wight Karting and feel like a true F1 pro.
 Have a game or two of tenpin bowling or laser quest at Ryde Superbowl.
-Kids can run around at JR Zone’s soft play centre and laser combat arena.
-There's loads for kids of all ages to swing, bounce, run and jump around indoors and out at Tapnell Farm Park.
+There's loads for kids of all ages to swing, bounce, run and jump around in the indoor barns at Tapnell Farm Park.
 Canopy Skatepark is another rainy-day option.
 It’s housed inside an ex-agricultural barn, giving you the chance to try new tricks in comfort.

 Challenge your family and friends to a game of mini crazy golf on a wet and windy day at Lost World Adventure Golf in Sandown.
 Set amongst rainforest ruins, tackle 11 rounds as you experience lights, sounds and smoke effects to make your experience a magical one.
 Want to make your game last longer?
 Caddyshack in Shanklin has an indoor 18 hole course.